AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## 7. Customize for your storefront

 You have installed the [!DNL Live Search] extension, synced, validated, and configured your data.
-Now, you will want to ensure that the [!DNL Live Search] widgets conform to your store's look and feel.
+The next step is to ensure that the [!DNL Live Search] widgets conform to your store's look and feel.

 You can style the popover and PLP widgets by defining custom CSS rules as needed.
-See [Styling Popover Elements](storefront-popover.md#styling-popover-example) and [Product Listing Page Widget](plp-styling.md#styling-example).
+See [Styling Popover Elements](storefront-popover.md#styling-popover-example) and [product listing page widget](plp-styling.md#styling-example).

 If you wish to extend the functionality of the widgets, the source code for each is available in a public repo.
 In this scenario, you can customize the JavaScript for your own needs and then host your custom code on your CDN.
 This custom script communicates with the [!DNL Live Search] service and returns the results like normal, allowing you to control the functionality of the widget.